-Johnny was a young son of a shepherd Dell personally knew.
+Johnny was a young son of a rancher Dell personally knew.
 He had an abitious energy but was often too quick to jump to Gwodnoil's deceptions.
 This story is dedicated to an important lesson.

 It was a sunny day.
 As the lambs started bleating and the drones 'chirping', Dell, the Observer of the Will of Mokwhen, himself was giving a speech about a new vision from the Righteous Spiller of Blood, Mokwhen.
 Many people gathered, including Johnny.